 From dark stores to less expected items

 Now, there's an even bigger fish to fry.
 Focusing exclusively on restaurant food and groceries leaves many opportunities untapped.
+For some companies, it's even a matter of survival.

 Why not emulate the q-commerce model in the e-commerce market?
 In order to gain profitability, the q-commerce sector needs to achieve higher order volumes, and it's the surge of online shopping that can offer just that.

-We are already seeing a gradual industry consolidation.
+We're already seeing a gradual industry consolidation.

 Re-inventing retail stores with q-commerce companies